Her Campus Logo Her Campus Logo

 For more interesting pieces, visit Her Campus at MUJ!

 Janaknandini Singh is in her third year of BA Psychology Honours from MUJ.
-An avid reader, feminist and a queer advocate who loves literature, music and a good debate.
+An avid reader and a feminist advocate who loves literature, music and a good debate.
 She has written for her school magazine in the past as well and loves creating and interpreting various storytelling mediums to put forth meaningful messages in the society.
 Her biggest inspiration is her mother who is in politics and has an ngo as old as she is, which works for underprivileged women and girls.
 She aims to use her own voice in a similar way for things that matter ✨️